Academic Calendar - 2024

 Industrial applications of chemistry including a survey of the chemical industry and its principal products; mass and energy balances as applied to chemical processes and the comparative economics of chemical processes will be discussed.

-Prerequisite(s): Either (Chemistry 2273A and Chemistry 2283G) or Chemistry 2213A/B, and either Chemistry 2214A/B or Chemistry 2384B.
+Prerequisite(s): Either (Chemistry 2273A and Chemistry 2283G) or Chemistry 2213A/B, and one of (Chemistry 2214A/B, Chemistry 2274A, the former Chemistry 2384B).

 Extra Information: 3 lecture hours.